6.7 Cummins DPF Delete Guide

 - Will fail inspections

-The majority of the downsides of a DPF delete revolve around the fact that it is illegal.
+The majority of the downsides of a DPF delete revolve around the fact that it doesn’t comply with emissions.
 The dealership definitely won’t touch your truck and nowadays a lot of independent shops won’t be willing to work on it either.

-Outside of the legality, it reduces resale value of your truck, is harmful to the environment, and requires a tuner which adds to the cost of deleting the system.
+Outside of that, it reduces resale value of your truck, is harmful, and requires a tuner which adds to the cost of deleting the system.

 Should You Delete Your DPF System?

 It creates so much more headache than necessary.
-If you want some power gains, drop an intake and tune on your 6.7 Cummins.
-Plus there are plenty of additional mods for the power hungry.
-Furthermore, you can get some nice MPG gains as well through a tuner and an intake.
+If you want some power gains and better MPG you can get that through a tuner and an intake.

-Overall, it’s up to you and your willingness to put up with the headache of having an illegal car that no one will touch.
+Overall, it’s up to you and your willingness to put up with the headache of having deleted truck that no one will touch.
 But we just don’t think it’s necessary unless you are really trying to put down massive power numbers.
 These engines have already proved plenty capable with basic bolt-on mods.

 If you do need or want to delete your DPF system, there are a few components.
 First, you will need a DPF delete kit.
 Second, you will need a proper DPF delete tune.